Flagsmith/flagsmith/docs/docs/deployment/hosting/locally-api.md

  python manage.py migrate token_blacklist zero
 ```

-3. Run the generated commands inside a Flagsmith API container running the _current_ version of Flagsmith
+3. Run the generated commands inside a Flagsmith API container running the _current_ version of Flagsmith.
+If the query
+   generated no results, then proceed to step 4.
 4. Roll back the Flagsmith API to the desired version.

 ## Information for Developers working on the project